 How to Get There?

 There is a JR Hokkaido route: New Chitose Airport – Sapporo – Asahikawa – Abashiri/Wakkanai.
 Check out the map and time table.
 Take this route and get off the train at JR Engaru Station and from there you can take a taxi or rent a car to reach to Kamiyubetsu tulip park.
-It requires only a-15 to 18 minute ride.
-This is a very simple way to get to the Tulip Park.
-When you are coming to visit it from Kitami city it would take you an hour and 20 minute car ride.
-On the other hand if you are coming from Monbetsu city then it may take less than a-50 minute ride.
+It’s only a 15 to 18 minute ride.

 Where to Stay?